 Can I get into Emory University?
 These admission statistics provide an indication how difficult it is to get in and what your chances are.
-4,773 out of 17,796 applicants or 27% were admitted making Emory University a more competitive school to get into with a lesser chance of acceptance for average applicants.
-Academically, it has extremely high requirements for admission test scores.
+4,851 out of 20,492 applicants or 24% were admitted making Emory University a very competitive school to get into with a low chance of acceptance for qualifying applicants.
+Academically, it has exceptionally high requirements for admission test scores.
 Emory University typically accepts and attracts A- average high school students.
-Only 29% of those admitted chose to enroll in the school.
+Only 28% of those admitted chose to enroll in the school.

 What are the SAT and ACT requirements for students to be admitted to Emory University and what score do you need to get in?
 The tables below describe the SAT and ACT test score percentile profile of the Fall 2015 starting class.

 Admission data indicates that Emory University regularly accepts students with ACTs of 29 and above.
 We estimate the school accepting minimim ACT composite scores around 27 in some instances.
 Prospective students submitting an ACT composite of 31 or higher should be in the upper half of appliants - and students with a 33 and above have very competitive chances.
 51 percent of applicants submit ACT scores to Emory University.